bespinian/blog/content/posts/installing-arch-linux-on-uefi-with-full-disk-encryption.md

 ## Install a Firewall

-1. Run `doas pacman -Syu --noconfirm nftables` to install the firewall
+1. Run `doas pacman -S --noconfirm nftables` to install the firewall
 1. Edit `/etc/nftables.conf` and remove the part about allowing incoming SSH connections if you don't need that
 1. Run `doas systemctl enable nftables.service --now` to enable the firewall